 Since rava upma is the easiest meal to prepare for breakfast or dinner, typically it has been served often in every south Indian household.
-So obviously everyone in the family especially children get bored of taking rava upma.
+Naturally everyone in the family especially children get bored of taking rava upma.
 Nevertheless we can make it interesting, healthier & tastier by adding fresh peas and serve them warm.

 Rava upma with peas can be enjoyed in the evening particularly during monsoon.
 Although upma does not require any accompaniment, children like to take it with sugar and others may like to have coconut chutney or any pickle as a side.